-You are hereby notified that the 2016 annual meeting of stockholders of UNITED-GUARDIAN, INC. ("Annual Meeting"), will be held at the offices of Raich Ende Malter & Co.
-LLP, 175 Broadhollow Road, Suite 250, Melville, NY 11747, on Wednesday, May 18, 2016 at 10:00 A.M. local time, for the following purposes:
+You are hereby notified that the 2018 annual meeting of stockholders of UNITED-GUARDIAN, INC. ("Annual Meeting"), will be held at the offices of Raich Ende Malter & Co.
+LLP, 175 Broadhollow Road, Suite 250, Melville, NY 11747, on Wednesday, May 16, 2018 at 10:00 A.M. local time, for the following purposes:

 - 1. To elect six (6) directors to serve until the next annual meeting of the stockholders and until their respective successors are elected and qualified; - 2.
 To hold an advisory vote relating to the compensation of the Company's named executive officers; - 3.
 To ratify the appointment by the Company of Raich Ende Malter & Co.
-LLP as its independent registered public accounting firm for the fiscal year ending December 31, 2016; - 4.
+LLP as its independent registered public accounting firm for the fiscal year ending December 31, 2018; - 4.
+To consider a stockholder proposal described in the accompanying Proxy Statement, if properly presented at the Annual Meeting; and - 5.
 To transact such other matters as may properly come before the meeting or any adjournment thereof.

-Only stockholders of record at the close of business on April 1, 2016 are entitled to notice of and to vote at the meeting.
+Only stockholders of record at the close of business on March 30, 2018 are entitled to notice of and to vote at the meeting.

-By order of the Board of Directors Dated: April 14, 2016

-Robert S. Rubinger, Secretary
+By order of the Board of Directors Robert S. Rubinger, Secretary